-Sparse matrices provide efficient storage of double or logical data
+Sparse matrices provide efficient storage of

 that has a large percentage of zeros.
 While full (or dense)

 matrices store every single element in memory regardless of value, sparse matrices

 store only the nonzero elements and their row indices.
 For this reason,

 using sparse matrices can significantly reduce the amount of memory

 All MATLAB® built-in arithmetic, logical, and indexing operations can be applied to sparse matrices, or to mixtures of sparse and full matrices.
 Operations on sparse matrices return sparse matrices and operations on full matrices return full matrices.
 For more information, see Computational Advantages of Sparse Matrices and Constructing Sparse Matrices.